 The MLMers payment structure is far more complex than Affiliate Marketers, plus there is more than one type of compensation plan.
 For ease of comparison, let’s look at the three most common: Unilevel, Breakaway and Binary.

 Ah, before we go there, we also need to take in account the fact that MLMers can make money in two ways.
-One is commission from direct sales to consumers; the second is to earn an income from the commissions made from the sales of their downlines (that is distributors that the MLMer has recruited into the MLM business).
+One is commission from direct sales to consumers (or the difference between their purchase price as a distributor and the retail price to the end user); the second is to earn an income from the commissions made from the sales of their downlines (that is distributors that the MLMer has recruited into the MLM business).

 Unilevel Commission –